Trump And Biden On Global Issues: From Reproductive Rights To Refugees

 Donald Trump: As president, Trump has repeatedly tried to slash foreign aid spending – including a 21% proposed cut this year.
 However, the budget has remained largely intact throughout his presidency due to opposition from Congress.
 He has also repeatedly proposed drastic cuts to global HIV programs, including the President's Emergency Plan for AIDS Relief (PEPFAR), a program started by George W. Bush to combat the spread of HIV around the world.
 Instead Trump has boosted domestic HIV funding in line with his commitment to eradicate HIV in the U.S. by 2030.
 Again, Congress has managed to preserve PEPFAR funding, though it also hasn't increased since 2009.
 However, U.S. Global AIDS Coordinator Deborah Birx said that the stagnant budget and Trump's threats to cut PEPFAR funds have pushed the program to find ways to make a bigger impact without additional fundings.

 Joe Biden: The Biden campaign's foreign policy adviser Blinken said that Biden would expand foreign aid funding even amid a costly COVID-19 recovery effort because "an ounce of prevention is worth a pound of cure."
-This includes funding for the President's Emergency Plan for AIDS Relief (PEPFAR).
+This includes funding for PEPFAR.
 Biden described PEPFAR in a 2018 op-ed as "one of the most-successful, effective and world-changing initiatives ever put forth by the United States government ....
 It's proof that our foreign aid dollars are a smart investment that deliver real results."

 Joanne Lu is a freelance journalist who covers global poverty and inequity.
 Her work has appeared in Humanosphere, The Guardian, Global Washington and War is Boring.
 Follow her on Twitter: @joannelu